CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 ## Exercise 1 : Working with Kali

-In this exercise you will update/upgrade Kali Linux system and explore some of the essential tools used in ethical hacking.
+In this exercise you will use Kali Linux system and explore some of the essential tools used in ethical hacking.

-## Task 1 : Updating and Upgrading Kali Linux
+## Task 1 : Connect to Kali Linux system

 1. In the labvm provided, click on **Hyper-V Manager (1)** and select **Kali-Linux (2)** under the Virtual machines and click on **Start (3)** to start the virtual machine.